node-migrator-bot/fire-i18n/README.md

 ## @i18n

 Returns the string for the current locale.
-The hint is the key in the global dictionary.
+The hint is the key in the global dictionary you want to retrieve.
 If the key can not be found, it will return a empty string.
-The input of the expression will be used as replacement of the tokens when the translation is retrieved.
+The input of the expression will be used as replacement of the tokens as the translation is retrieved.

 ### Example with key